 Here is a list of five fiction series that are some of my all-time favorite stories and a great escape.

 (1) A Song of Fire & Ice (Game of Thrones) by George RR Martin

-Martin creates a world filled with tons of compelling characters and a rich plot focused not only on the fight for power and domination, but also on the personal lives of his well-developed individual characters.
-Your only problem will be waiting for the next book when you finally finish A Dance of Dragons (book #5).
+Martin creates a world filled with tons of compelling characters and a rich plot focused not only on the fight for power and domination but also on the personal lives of his well-developed individual characters.
+Your only problem will be waiting for the next book when you finally finish A Dance with Dragons (book #5).

 (2) Hunger Games by Suzanne Collins

 Though these are adolescent-level books, the world Collins creates is just as compelling for adults who love imagination and dystopian scenarios.
 I can’t wait to see what they do with this awesome, action-packed story on the big screen.

 Gabaldon’s Outlander series is an epic tale of time travel and romance.
 It’s a great fantasy but grounded in timeless, universal concepts of family and loyalty.
 Best of all, it features some kick-ass strong women.

 (4) Inkheart by Cornelia Funke